Recently I moved one of my niche blogs from shared hosting to VPS.

 In order to do that simply login to your ServerPilot account and click on connect server.

-Enter the droplet IP address, root password and choose a password for SFTP.
+Enter the droplet IP address, root password and choose a plan.
 After that click connect to ServerPilot

 After the droplet is successfully connected to ServerPilot you will be able to see the connected server in your ServerPilot dashboard.